 Local Church: We believe that God’s intention for his people is that they would be committed, participating members of a local congregation.
 He did not design the Christian life to be lived in isolation.
 Instead, God uses meaningful Christian communities to change lives.
 Membership in a local church provides the context for this community to flourish.
 The local church is a body of believers that gathers regularly for prayer and worship, preaches and teaches the Bible, practices spiritual disciplines, observes the ordinances of communion and water baptism, and encourages each other to mature as disciples of Christ (Acts 2:42-47).

 Hebrews 10:24–25 - And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.

-Communion: We believe that the regular observance of communion is in obedience to Jesus' command to proclaim his death until he returns (1 Cor.
-11:23-26).
+Communion: We believe that the regular observance of communion is in obedience to Jesus' command to proclaim his death until he returns (1 Corinthians 11:23-26).
 The bread and the cup we share in the communion are used as symbols, representing Christ's body and blood, in remembrance of his enduring sacrifice.
-We partake in the communion with care and preparation: repenting of sin, healing broken relationships, and trusting Christ to preserve us until He returns (1 Cor.
-11:27-32).
+We partake in communion with care and preparation: repenting of sin, healing broken relationships, and trusting Christ to preserve us until He returns (1 Corinthians 11:27-32).

 1 Corinthians 10:16-17 - Is not the cup of thanksgiving for which we give thanks a participation in the blood of Christ?
 And is not the bread that we break a participation in the body of Christ?
 Because there is one loaf, we, who are many, are one body, for we all partake of the one loaf.